rapidsai/spark-examples/getting-started-guides/csp/gcp/gcp.md

 ```

-#### Addendum:Submit Spark Job on CPUs
+#### Addendum: Submit Spark Job on CPUs

 Submitting a CPU job on this cluster is very similar.
-Below's an example command that runs the same Mortgage application on CPUs:
+Given below iss an example command that runs the same Mortgage application on CPUs:

 ```bash
     export STORAGE_BUCKET=dataproc-initialization-actions